openhsi/openhsi/README.md

 ## Citation

 If OpenHSI has been useful for your research, please acknowledge the project in your academic publication.
-We have a publication in progress.
+The OpenHSI paper has been published in MDPI Remote Sensing and can be accessed at [https://www.mdpi.com/2072-4292/14/9/2244](https://www.mdpi.com/2072-4292/14/9/2244).

 ```
-@Article{        mao2022openhsi,
- title         = {OpenHSI: A complete open-source hyperspectral imaging solution for everyone},
- author        = {Yiwei Mao, and Christopher H. Betters, et al.},
- year          = {2022},
- journal       = {},
+@article{mao2022openhsi,
+  title={OpenHSI: A Complete Open-Source Hyperspectral Imaging Solution for Everyone},
+  author={Mao, Yiwei and Betters, Christopher H and Evans, Bradley and Artlett, Christopher P and Leon-Saval, Sergio G and Garske, Samuel and Cairns, Iver H and Cocks, Terry and Winter, Robert and Dell, Timothy},
+  journal={Remote Sensing},
+  volume={14},
+  number={9},
+  pages={2244},
+  year={2022},
+  publisher={MDPI}
 }
 ```